 My good friend Rob Resetar, has done it again.
 The Stalker is a much darker story than my other novels.
 Rob wanted to do it film noir style, to give it a more creepy feel.
 The result is amazing.
 He really has captured the essence of the novel.

-When I’m not writing I enjoy traveling and photography.
+When I’m not writing contemporary romance I enjoy traveling and photography.
 One of my favorite places to visit is Prescott, Arizona.
 This scenic historic town is about a three hour drive from Tucson.
 Whenever I’m here I enjoy shopping, being pampered at the hotel spa, and, of course, photography.
 Courthouse Square is one of my favorite spots in Prescott.
 It offers plenty of shopping and unique restaurants.
 The historic Sharlot Hall Museum is also close by.

 Another thing I do in Prescott is write.
 When I’m not shopping or taking photos I’m hanging out in my room and writing.
 There are fewer distractions here.
 I don’t have to stop in the middle of something to get to an appointment or run errands.
 More importantly, there’s no cooking or cleaning.
 The hotel is refreshingly quiet too.
 So please enjoy this video while I go to work on my next novel.

 When I’m not busy writing books I enjoy photography and traveling.
 I got my first camera when I was nine, and I loved photography ever since.
 And now, with new digital technology, I’m now getting into video.
 I learned a lot from my good friend, Rob Resetar, who created my amazing book trailers.

 Did you know that there are some wonderful wineries in southern Arizona?
 Here I was, an Arizona native, and I didn’t know about them until after I moved to Tucson.
 They’re located near the Mexican border in a beautiful part of the state.
 From time to time I’ll pack a lunch and spend a day there.
 In fact, I liked them so much I also used this part of Arizona as a locations in my novel, The Betrayal.